Careers

 • New Years Eve

-Program Manager and Director positions receive a fringe benefit of 2.3 hours per pay period.
+Program Manager and Director positions receive a fringe benefit of 2.3 hours per pay period, totaling 59.80 hours per year.

 After three years of service, employees receive a time and tenure benefit equivalent to 3% of their base salary.